otrv4/otrv4/otrv4.md

 - Additional protection against transcript decryption in the case of ECC compromise.
 - Support of conversations where one party is offline.
-- The cryptographic primitives and protocols have been updated:
+- Updated cryptographic primitives and protocols:
   - Deniable authenticated key exchanges (DAKE) using "DAKE with Zero Knowledge" (DAKEZ) and "Extended Zero-knowledge Diffie-Hellman" (XZDH) [\[1\]](#references).